wso2-extensions/mi-connector-bigquery/docs/config.md

 ```
 **Properties**
 * apiUrl: The base endpoint URL of the BigQuery API.
-* clientId:  Client Id for the BigQuery API.
+* clientId:  The client ID for the BigQuery API.
-* clientSecret: Client secret for the BigQuery API.
+* clientSecret: The client secret for the BigQuery API.
-* refreshToken: RefreshToken token for the BigQuery API.
+* refreshToken: The refresh token for the BigQuery API.

 **Sample request**